|

 It’s easier than ever to stay on top of the news, thanks to smartphone apps.
 Make sure you’re getting alerts so you don’t miss any opportunities.

-If connecting your topic to trending topics is difficult for you, ask a friend to help you brainstorm connections between the range of topics in your book and what’s making news today and this week.
+If connecting your topic to trending topics is difficult for you, ask a friend to help you brainstorm connections between the range of topics in your book and whatโ€™s making news today and this week.

-4. Stay at the forefront of your topic.
+4. Stay current on your topic.

 It’s not hard to see how this applies to nonfiction authors, but it works for fiction, too.
-Here’s how this can apply to novelists.

 Pitch trend stories

-Use them to pitch a story to the press based on those trends, and get yourself quoted as an expert resource.
-All the research you did for the character in your book – and your effort to stay current – provides the credentials you need.
+Use that up-to-date information to pitch a story or segment based on those trends that you can comment on as an expert resource.
+All the research you did for your book โ€“ plus your effort to stay current โ€“ provide the credentials you need.

 Be open to this possibility.
-Don’t under-estimate how much you know about the topics you write about, whether it’s in your nonfiction book or your novel.
+Donโ€™t underestimate how much you know about the topics you write about, whether your book is nonfiction or a novel.

-5. Get current on publishing industry news, trends, and developments.
+5. Monitor publishing industry developments.

-The more you know about publishing, the more you’ll be sought out for interviews and speaking engagements.
 Start locally first, then regionally.
-You might be surprised at how easy it will be for you to become the local publishing industry expert — as long as you make the effort to always be learning.
+You might be surprised at how easy it will be for you to become the local publishing industry expert — as long as you make the effort to follow industry developments.

-A major feature on a topic or trend nearly always uses more than one source.
+As you make yourself and your book increasingly relevant to the media, understand that a major feature on a topic or trend nearly always uses more than one source.

 Know that, and be prepared to seal the deal by offering others who can comment on the topic.
-Being prepared and realistic, and making it easier for a journalist to say “yes,” can make you and your book very, very relevant.
+Being prepared and realistic, and making it easier for a journalist to say โ€œyes,โ€ can make you and your book very, very relevant.

 That, in turn, will generate the news media attention — the book publicity — that sells books.